-The registered owner has the right to identify the person who was in care, custody or control of the vehicle at the time of the speeding violation.
-The registered owner must provide:
+The registered owner has the right to identify the person who was in care, custody, or control of the vehicle at the time of the speeding citation.
+To transfer liability, the registered owner must provide:

 • A sworn written statement sent certified mail / Return Receipt Requested